 Catherine said, “I am sorry you felt Paul was a snob.
 He was a pure soul, but he was terribly shy.”
 Compared to some, maybe, but he wasn’t really.
 But I did believe he had potential to be a good guy, and I was pleased to hear that he executed well the patrician role into which life placed and maintained him.

 Catherine’s email concluded with an offer to talk further on the phone.
 I sent a reply email expressing an interest in doing that.
 She didn’t reply.
-Maybe she felt her email had said pretty much what she cared to say.
+Maybe she decided that her email had said pretty much what she cared to say, or maybe I seemed too interested in specifics.
+Not sure.
+I sent another follow-up, a few months later, again unanswered.
 I got involved with other things, came back to this in January 2018, and decided to wrap it up in these terms at that point.

 Paul was not the first of my law school classmates to die.
-There may have been others of whom I was unaware; but among those with whom I had become at least somewhat acquainted, that distinction would go to Bill.
+There may have been others of whom I was unaware; but to my knowledge, among those with whom I had become at least somewhat acquainted, that distinction would go to Bill.

 Bill was what you might call an understatedly remarkable individual.
 To me, he was the consummate accountant type.
 He looked bland.
 He sounded bland.
 He was affable but did not seem socially active.
 And yet he was actually kind of a character.
 He was the guy, memorialized in my book (p.
 73), who stepped out of one of our first-year exams, when the rest of us were sweating blood, to call his broker and sell gold futures on which he had taken a very profitable position.
 Now that I was researching this post, I saw that Bill served for a time as the chief operating officer of the Detroit city transportation system, and then became a conservative radio talk show host, before being elected to the New York state assembly and serving as co-chair of the New York campaign committee for Donald Trump’s successful presidential bid in 2016.
 In addition, the Daily News (Lovett, 2016) noted that he “served as an election monitor with the International Republican Institute in Ukraine and Afghanistan.”

 And then, on September 9, 2016, he shot himself.
-Wikipedia says, “He was due in court that day to face fraud charges related to his legal work,” involving embezzlement of $1.8 million from a client (New York Times, 2016).
-A local newspaper, the Democrat and Chronicle, did not seem enamored of him.
+Wikipedia says, “He was due in court that day to face fraud charges related to his legal work,” involving alleged embezzlement of $1.8 million from a client (New York Times, 2016).
+A local newspaper in his home community upstate, the Democrat and Chronicle, did not seem enamored of him.
 In a February 2017 article, they said “a half-dozen legal actions are pending against Nojay’s estate . . . and most accuse him of fraud,” starting back in 2009.
 They spoke of an FBI investigation, connected with “a federal fraud charge that he had embezzled nearly $1 million from a long-time friend” – while preaching “fiscal constraint and moral rectitude from his political soapbox.”

 It seems the people in Bill’s business life were as surprised by all this as I was.
 The Democrat and Chronicle quoted the owner of the radio station hosting Bill’s talk show: “All of this totally blindsided us. . . .
 We never saw any sign of it.
 We were like a small family.
 He’d come down here and laugh it up and yuk it up.”
 I listened to brief excerpts from his radio show.
 It was the same familiar voice.
 His positions were not mine, and sometimes he seemed a little sloppy on his facts.
 Nonetheless, he did appear to be expressing himself in terms that would sound reasonable to a person of similar viewpoint.